Purchase high quality, local meat while supporting 4-H members using these simple steps...

-The 4-H sale committee will transport the animal to Tizer Meats to begin processing on Sunday morning.
-Then, the processing facility of your choice will pick up the carcass (unless Tizer is processing) from Tizer for cutting and wrapping.
+The 4-H sale committee will transport the animal to Tizer Meats or K&S Processing to begin processing Saturday Evening.
+The processing facility of your choice will be responsible for processing including cutting and wrapping.
 You are responsible for pick-up and payment of processing once the processor notifies you it is ready.

-If you choose this option, simply let the auctioneer know who you want to process the meat.
-A list of processors can be found in the Livestock Sale Book.
+If you choose this option, simply let the auctioneer know if you want Tizer Meats or K&S Processing to process the animal.

 KEEP - The animal goes home with you.

 The animal is released to you following the completion of the sale and is in your care, custody, and control.